 Spanton Jarman Project – Background to the Collection

-William Spanton had established his ‘Repository of Arts and West Suffolk Photographic establishment’ at 16 Abbeygate Street by 1864.
+The first of these, William Spanton, had established his ‘Repository of Arts and West Suffolk Photographic establishment’ at 16 Abbeygate Street by 1864.
 As well as his artistic and photographic work he was also a house decorator, plumber, glazier, carver, gilder and painter.
 However, he soon gave up his other concerns, except framing and gilding, to concentrate on the photographic work.
 Sadly, he died at the age of 47 in January 1870.

-His son, William Silas Spanton, who was then an art student in London, returned to Bury, where he ran the business successfully until his retirement in 1901.
+His son, William Silas Spanton, who was then an art student in London, returned to Bury to take over the business which he ran successfully until his retirement in 1901.
 As well as photography, he retained his interest in art and gained a reputation as a copyist, producing copies of many pictures in local collections.
 He also had a good business as an optician.

-Betty Milburn is project co-ordinator, and Top Dog Digital has created the website.
+Bury Record Office staff have encouraged and supported our work.
+Top Dog Digital has created the website.

 CAPTIONS – Can you help?

 Our small team of volunteers has been busy researching material in the record office to create captions for many of these images.

 There is still more work to do.

 If you would like to help with this task, or have any further information regarding any of the the photographs, please get in touch by using the ‘Comments’ tag.